Sangam Lal Gupta

 Sangam Lal Gupta (born 1 April 1971) is an Indian politician from Uttar Pradesh.
 Gupta was elected as a member of the Uttar Pradesh Legislative Assembly from Pratapgarh in 2017 as a member of Apna Dal (Sonelal).
 He was then elected as Bharatiya Janata Party member to Lok Sabha in 2019 from Pratapgarh PC seat.
-He currently serves as the National General Secretary of the OBC Morcha of the Bharatiya Janata Party.
+He currently serves as the Member of BJP National Council, National General Secretary of the OBC Morcha of the Bharatiya Janata Party.